BartBruininks/mdvcontainment/README.md

 MDVContainment is available under the Apache-2.0 license.

 # Requirements
-MDVContainment has been tested to work with python >= 3.8 and Ubuntu 20.04.6 LTS.
+MDVContainment has been tested to work with python >= 3.12.

 # Installation
 ## Using git